DrozmotiX/ioBroker.sourceanalytix/README.md

 * [ ] calculations for quarter values
 * [ ] storage of meter values for every state
 * [ ] add object states for previous [x]day, [x]week, [x]month, [x]quarter, [x]year configurable in adapter settings
-* [ ] Make it selectable to store analytics for complete year or only selectable periode
 * [ ] compact mode
 * [ ] code optimalisation
 * [x] add support for calculation of wh values